flatland-association/flatland-book/getting-started/first-submission.md

     ├── ...
 ```

-We will now replicate the setup used on AIcrowd locally to ensure that your submission will be evaluated without problem when you submit it.
+We will now replicate the setup used on AIcrowd on your local machine to ensure that your submission will be evaluated without problem when you submit it.
 This involves three components: your agent, the evaluator service, and a Redis server to let them communicate.

 #### Redis